-- 5.35 The Viewshed Characterisation Study34 provides baseline information about the major viewtypes, and about possible and likely ranges of visibility within, to and from the National Park.
-Proposals should take into account the Viewshed Characterisation Study and the Seascape Assessment for the South Marine Plan35.
-However, reference to these studies will not be a substitute for appropriate site based assessment in accordance with the Landscape Institute & IEMA's Guidelines for Landscape and Visual Impact Assessment (LVIA).
+- 5.38 The View Characterisation & Analysis Study32 provides baseline information about the major view types, and about possible and likely ranges of visibility within, to and from the National Park.
+Proposals should take into account the View Characterisation and Analysis Study and the Seascape Assessment for the South Marine Plan33.
+However, representative views and landmarks set out in the View Characterisation & Analysis Study do not provide an exhaustive list and reference to these studies will not be a substitute for appropriate site based assessment in accordance with the Landscape Institute & IEMA's Guidelines for LVIA.
 A LVIA should be carried out in accordance with these guidelines, and should be proportionate to the size and likely impacts of the scheme.
 If the applicant can demonstrate to the satisfaction of the Authority that an LVIA is not required, a simple landscape assessment may be appropriate.
 More information on landscape assessments is available in the supporting text of Policy SD4: Landscape Character.
-Applicants are advised to consult the Authority on proposed viewpoint locations to inform such studies at the earliest opportunity. - 5.36 The SDILCA, Village Design Statements, conservation area character appraisals, conservation area management plans, local landscape character assessments, parish plans and Neighbourhood Development Plans may provide evidence on views and should be referred to.
-This information, together with essential field and desktop studies which are undertaken at an appropriate level to the application, should be provided at the earliest possible stage in the planning application process and would form part of LVIA.
+Applicants are advised to consult the Authority on proposed viewpoint locations to inform such studies at the earliest opportunity. - 5.39 The SDILCA, Village Design Statements, Conservation Area Character Appraisals, Conservation Area Management Plans, Local Landscape Character Assessments, Parish Plans and NDPs may provide evidence on views and should inform development proposals.
+This information, together with essential field and desktop studies which are undertaken at an appropriate level to the application, should be provided at the earliest possible stage in the planning application process and would form part of LVIA. - 5.40 For large scale applications, it is recommended that digital Zone of Theoretical Visibility (ZTV) data is used to determine potential visibility in the surrounding landscape and to demonstrate areas of zero visibility, based on topography. - 5.41 Sequential views are the series of views which we see unfold when moving through the landscape, for example, when walking along a footpath or travelling along a road.
+Impacts on these views can arise frequently or occasionally, and may be generated by periodic views of the same development or by more than one development.

-34 South Downs National Park: View Characterisation and Analysis (LUC, 2015)
+32 South Downs National Park: View Characterisation and Analysis (LUC, 2015)

-35 Draft South Marine Plan (Marine Management Organisation, 2016)
+33 South Marine Plan (Marine Management Organisation, 2016)